FAQs

 Answer:

-We use the WPMU Dev analytic software or Google Analytics via MonsterInsights.
+As a base, we use the WPMU Dev analytic software and Google Analytics and Tag Manager.
 This includes site visits, unique visits and traffic sources; top pages and posts including page views, unique page views, average time on page, bounce rate, exit rate and entrances.
+We can add additional analytical software to your site and also setup custom ‘events’ which are the types of activities you want to track on your site for monthly or quarterly reporting.